Does Your Pup Have Eerie Dog Senses?

 Our pups may appear to have eerie dog senses with being able to predict or feel things that simply escape us, humans.
 But is this true?
 Are dog senses on the spooky side of the spectrum?
 Or is there a reasonable explanation for our dogs’ senses to pick up on things we can’t?

-Since most spooky experiences with our pups revolve around dog senses of hearing, vision, and smell, I’ll focus mainly on these senses.
+Since most spooky experiences with our pups revolve around dog senses of hearing, vision, and smell, today we’ll dig in and focus mainly on these senses.

 Budget Tip: